abe1n0riega/demo-calculator/README.md

 # demoCalculator
 Calculator App

-This is the Mode App of Calculator
+This is the Demo App of Calculator